Puff Pastry Danishes

 Instructions

-• Prepare the filling.
-Beat the cream cheese and sugar in a medium bowl until smooth.
-Beat in the egg yolk, lemon juice and vanilla until combined.
+• With a hand mixer or sturdy spoon, beat the cream cheese and sugar in a medium bowl until smooth.
+Beat in the egg yolk, lemon juice and vanilla until well combined.
 Set aside.
-You will have a bit of filling left over, you can decide what to do with it or only make 2/3 of a batch if math is your thing.

-• Place a scant tablespoon of cream cheese filling onto each square and then a teaspoon of your choice of jam, jelly or chocolate chips.
+• Dollop a scant tablespoon of cream cheese filling into the center of each square and then top with a teaspoon of your choice of jam, jelly, or chocolate chips.

-• Bake at 400 F for 15-18 minutes or until puffy and lightly browned.
-Cool on wire racks.
+• Bake for 15-18 minutes or until puffy and lightly golden brown.
+Use a spatula to transfer them to cool on wire racks.

 Nutrition